xuintl/RobotaPsyche/Feb 14 - Ecosystem Project with Processing/README.md

 ### Takeaways

-After times of practice, I am now more acquainted with programming in Java environment, especially in:
+After trials and failures, I am now more acquainted with programming in Java environment, especially in:

 - the use of punctuation marks in this language;
 - ArrayList;